If you’ve ever neglected to label a tray of seeds, or mixed them, you understand the frustration of not knowing what will come up when.

 Make free or inexpensive labels from popsicle sticks, plastic sticks cut from used yogurt containers, masking tape, ½” strips cut from aluminum pie pans, or write on the pots themselves (as in the case of plastic or paper cups or recycled cartons).
 You can also purchase garden labels at very low cost.

 Best marking tools

 What’s the point in labeling your tomatoes if markings get rubbed off when you handle the pots or rinsed off when you water the plants?
 Then, mid-summer you wonder which tomato varieties are which, creating all kinds of confusion.
-Use markers that are long-lasting, like industrial-strength paint markers identified as “non-fading,” marking pens created especially for garden labeling, or Sharpie® Industrial pens (regular Sharpies® have been known to fade in 4-6 weeks).
+Use markers that are long-lasting, like garden marking pens (identified as "non-fading"), industrial strength paint markers, or Sharpie® Industrial pens (regular Sharpies® have been known to fade in 4-6 weeks).

 Do it.
 You’ll be glad you did.
 Use a small notebook or even a loose sheet of paper.
 Record the following information:

 How to grow tomatoes from seeds – is it really hard?

 How to germinate seeds to get best results ...

 Best seed starting containers to use to grow tomato seeds